KenKundert/emborg/doc/configuring.rst

 verbose
 ~~~~~~~

-A boolean.
+A Boolean.
 If true *Borg* is run in verbose mode and the output from *Borg* is
 output by *Emborg*.